Business and Food Cultures of Italy: Entrepreneurship, sustainability, and heritage in Florence and Tuscan parks

 -

-This multicultural, excursion-rich, and food business/planning focused program offers intensive study and numerous field trips in a major European business and cultural center: Florence, Italy and surrounding countrysides.
-Study is in ecogastronomy, economic, and social movements, as well as in sensory taste sciences.
-Students study food cultures and gastronomy entrepreneurship – and experience a unique food economy at Camporbiano in the Tuscan countryside.
-Experience language and culture at the Istituto Galileo Galilei, authentic regional cuisine and cooking in Florence.
-Includes excursion with cycling to the Maremma wilderness and national park.
+This multicultural and excursion-rich food business/planning program offers intensive study and numerous field trips in a major European business and architecture center—Florence, Italy, and the surrounding Tuscan countryside (including Bologna, Modena, and Siena) and marine parks.
+Study environmental, economic, and social movements (both classical and contemporary), agroecology, ecogastronomy, and design.
+Students study food cultures and entrepreneurship – and experience a uniquely sustainable food economy at Camporbiano in the Tuscan countryside.
+Practice design and experience language and culture at the Istituto Galileo Galilei, as well as authentic regional cuisine and cooking in Florence.
+Includes an excursion with recreational cycling to the Maremma regional and geothermal parks in Tuscany.

 Image